veloren/book/src/players/roadmap.md

 - Improved efficiency of the game (and in particular, the server) with the long-term goal of hosting 1,000 players on a single server at once

+# Out of scope (for now)

+There are a few features that we're like to see eventually, but that we don't consider to be essential for a beta release.

 - Server federations, where servers can opt in to sharing characters and economies in a 'circle of trust', allowing for truly enormous player-driven economies